kt-k10/Private_Social_Web/README.md

 ### 1. Clone the repo
-Clone the repository to your local machine by running the following command in your terminal and cd into it:
+Clone the repository to your local machine(by running the following command in your terminal) and cd into the cloned repository:

 ```git clone https://github.com/kt-k10/Private_Social_Web.git```